The frontend contains a section called “Developer Tools”.

 mqtt: to the

 configuration.yaml file.
-For more information, refer to the mqtt component.
+For more information, refer to the MQTT integration.

 Even though MQTT in general provides deeper functionality, the developer tools section of MQTT is limited to publishing messages to a given topic.
 It supports templates for the payload.
 To publish a message, simply specify the topic name and the payload and click “PUBLISH” button.